 Working capital is needed by all businesses to fund the necessary investment in inventory and accounts receivable to allow normal day to day trading to continue.
-The higher the working capital requirements, the greater the amount of funding the business requires.
+The higher the working capital requirements in a manufacturing business, the greater the amount of funding the business requires.

 Working Capital Requirements Formula